Mexican Labor Laws: Everything You Need to Know

 Mexico’s labor unions

-The 2019 overhaul of the Federal Labor Law Reforms began a series of significant changes to how labor unions operate in Mexico.
-In the past, companies in Mexico could recognize a union and sign a contract with a union without any input from workers and, in some cases, before the company even hired workers.
-These "Protection Agreements" typically set employer-friendly contract terms.
-As a result, few unions provided consistent democratic processes to their members.
+The 2019 overhaul of the Federal Labor Law Reforms brought about significant changes to how labor unions operate in Mexico.
+Previously, companies in Mexico could recognize a union and sign a contract with them without any input from workers, and in some cases, even before the company hired any workers.
+These "Protection Agreements" often contained employer-friendly contract terms, and few unions provided consistent democratic processes to their members as a result.

-Under the changes set out in 2019, unions in Mexico may be recognized as the exclusive bargaining representative with only 30% of employee support.
-However, ratification of a collective bargaining agreement requires the majority support of all represented workers.
-This change is meant to prevent employer-friendly Protection Agreements.
+However, under the changes set out in 2019, unions in Mexico can now only be recognized as the exclusive bargaining representative with 30% employee support.
+This means that if a union is able to gather support from at least 30% of the workforce, they can be recognized as the sole representative of all workers in collective bargaining negotiations.
+This change is meant to prevent employer-friendly Protection Agreements and promote more democratic processes in labor unions.

-The updated law also aims to ensure employees are made aware of their rights.
-The new law requires unions to make physical or electronic copies of collective bargaining agreements be made available to all members.
-In addition, an office at the Federal Center for Conciliation and Labor Registry is required to provide free information to workers about their rights.
+In addition to these changes, the updated law also aims to ensure that employees are aware of their rights.
+Unions are now required to make physical or electronic copies of collective bargaining agreements available to all members, ensuring that workers can easily access and understand the terms of their collective bargaining agreements.
+Furthermore, an office at the Federal Center for Conciliation and Labor Registry is required to provide free information to workers about their rights, ensuring that workers are empowered to assert their rights and hold their employers and unions accountable.

-There is no “at-will” employment in Mexico, so any worker that is let go must be provided a reason for termination.
-While there is no notice period required in Mexico, the employer must provide a written statement of the cause of dismissal within a month of the causal event.
-For collective employees, the union may outline additional restrictions on dismissal.
+Terminating employees in Mexico requires employers to provide a valid reason for termination, as there is no "at-will" employment in the country.
+Even though there is no requirement for a notice period, the employer must issue a written statement that outlines the cause of the dismissal within one month after the causal event.
+In the case of collective employees, the union may impose additional restrictions on dismissals.

 Compliance with Mexico employment laws

-Employers new to operating in Mexico find nuanced differences between Mexico's labor laws and the U.S., Canadian, European, or Chinese labor laws.
-These small details can ultimately lead to major fines for employers who misstep.
-Just as in the United States and most other developed countries, Mexico enforces employment laws against companies, including foreign investors.
-In fact, the U.S. Department of Labor continues to fund resources and training for labor inspectors in Mexico to ensure compliance with the terms of the USMCA free trade agreement.
+Employers who are new to operating in Mexico often encounter nuanced differences between Mexico's labor laws and those in the U.S., Canada, Europe, or China.
+These seemingly small details can have significant consequences and lead to major fines if not properly addressed.
+Like the United States and most other developed countries, Mexico actively enforces employment laws against companies, including foreign investors.
+The U.S. Department of Labor even supports the training of labor inspectors in Mexico to ensure compliance with the terms of the USMCA free trade agreement.

 For a more in-depth insight into Mexico’s labor laws, download our free ebook, Your Guide to Understanding Mexican Labor Law, or contact Tetakawi today.